microsoft/trident/dev-docs/testing.md

 `functional_tests/trident-setup.yaml` `HostConfiguration` for the initial host deployment.
 The tests are started on the deployed OS through SSH connection.

+In the functional test environment, tests are run on top of block device /dev/sda.
+As a result, any changes made by the testing logic should **not** modify this block device.
+E.g., this block device should not be reformatted to a clean filesystem, be mounted/unmounted, etc. On the other hand, **/dev/sdb** is available for any modifications that are needed for functional testing purposes.

 ### Functional Test Building and Execution

 There are three ways to build and execute functional tests using `Makefile`